eenti-utils/xl8r/README.md

   style P fill:#F0F0F0,stroke:black,color:black
 ```

-Any object implementing the `xl8r.Codec[P,H any]` interface, is considered an xl8r spoke.
+Any object implementing the `xl8r.Codec[P,H any]` interface, is considered by xl8r to be a spoke.

 ```go
 // a Codec handles conversion of